Carnival (The Cardigans song)

-"Carnival" is a song by Swedish band the Cardigans.
-It was released in March 1995 by Trampolene and Stockholm Records as the first single from their second album, Life (1995).
-The song gave the group their first appearance on the UK Singles Chart, reaching number 72 in June 1995.
-After their next single, a re-issue of "Sick & Tired", reached the top 40, "Carnival" was re-pressed and reached a peak of number 35.
-This release also peaked at number 44 in the Netherlands, becoming the band's first single to chart there.
-The accompanying music video was directed by Swedish-based director Matt Broadley.
+"Carnival" is a song by the Swedish band the Cardigans.
+It was released on 25 March 1995 as the first single from their second album, Life (1995).
+Two years after its release, the track was featured in the film Austin Powers: International Man of Mystery, which helped the song gain further recognition.

+Background

+The song concerns the narrator's unrequited love for a boy and references a carnival that she wishes to attend with him but does not, as he never responds.

-"Carnival" was the first released material by the Cardigans on which Nina Persson received a writing credit, on this occasion alongside bassist Magnus Svenningsson whom she would later supersede as the group's primary lyricist.
-The song concerns the narrator's unrequited love for a boy, and mentions a "carnival" (the description actually appears to refer to a funfair) which the narrator would like to attend with the boy but does not go because he never responds to her.
+"Carnival" was the first released material by the Cardigans on which Nina Persson received a writing credit, in this case alongside bassist Magnus Svenningsson, whom she would later supersede as the band's primary lyricist.
+An early version of the song was performed regularly during the band’s 1994 summer tour in support of their debut album, Emmerdale.

+Release

-The single's B-sides are a cover of Ozzy Osbourne's "Mr Crowley", one of several Osbourne and Black Sabbath cover versions released by the group; and "Emmerdale", an instrumental which shared its name with their previous album, but did not appear on it.
+When released as a single, the B-side to "Carnival" included a cover of Ozzy Osbourne's "Mr. Crowley", one of several Osbourne covers recorded by the group, and "Emmerdale", an instrumental track that shares its name with their previous album but does not appear on it.
+The accompanying music video for the single, directed by Björn Lindgren, features the band performing the song at a 1960s-style dancehall.

+The song marked the group's first appearance on the UK Singles Chart, reaching number 72 in the week of 17 June 1995.
+Following the success of their next single, a re-issue of "Sick & Tired", which reached the top 40, "Carnival" was repressed and peaked at number 35 in the week of 2 December 1995.
+The re-release also reached number 44 in the Netherlands, becoming the band's first single to chart there.

 Critical reception

-James Masterton for Dotmusic wrote, "It's in a similar vein to their last hit; light, almost fluffy jazz-pop that sounds gorgeous but is unlikely to bring them a major hit just yet."
-Holly Hernandez from Melody Maker noted its "frothy stimulation".
-John Mulvey from NME said the song "is blessed with a budget-flight-down-to-Rio bubbliness — imagine The Sugarcubes playing Swing Out Sister's greatest hits — that makes it oddly irresistible.
+The song was critically acclaimed.
+James Masterton of Dotmusic wrote, "It's in a similar vein to their last hit; light, almost fluffy jazz-pop that sounds gorgeous but is unlikely to bring them a major hit just yet."
+Holly Hernandez of Melody Maker described it as "frothy stimulation".
+John Mulvey of NME said the song "is blessed with a budget-flight-down-to-Rio bubbliness—imagine The Sugarcubes playing Swing Out Sister's greatest hits—that makes it oddly irresistible.
 Also, it shames me to report, the xylophone solo is pretty damned smart."
-Another NME editor, Mark Beaumont, found that it "takes a vibe-surfing bus tour around Parisian tourist spots".

-Mark Sutherland from Smash Hits gave "Carnival" a top score of five out of five and named it Best New Single, writing, "...they've just written the perfect pop song.
+Another NME editor, Mark Beaumont, described it as taking "a vibe-surfing bus tour around Parisian tourist spots".
+Mark Sutherland of Smash Hits gave "Carnival" a top score of five out of five and named it Best New Single, writing: "...they've just written the perfect pop song.
 Xylophones and guitars tinkle merrily, Nina coos Come on and love me now, every male on the planet goes Oh, alright then, and the whole world thinks Sod school/work for a game of soldiers and nips off to the coast for a bossa nova beach party.
 Last one in's a rotten egg!"